clojure-lsp/clojure-lsp/docs/api.md

 clojure-lsp will check for `.lsp/config.edn` in the project or home dir, but it's possible to force override the settings via the `:settings` option of the API or `--settings` option of the CLI.

-For all available settings, check the [settings section documentation](https://clojure-lsp.io/settings/).
+For all available settings, check the [settings documentation](settings.md).